kyma-project/kyma/docs/api-gateway-v2/08-01-exposesecure.md

   curl -ik -X POST https://httpbin-proxy.$DOMAIN/post -d "test data" -H "Authorization: bearer $ACCESS_TOKEN_WRITE"
   ```

-These calls return a code `200` response.
-If you call the service without a token, you get a code `401` response.
+These calls return the code `200` response.
+If you call the service without a token, you get the code `401` response.
 If you call the service or its secured endpoint with a token with the wrong scope, you get the code `403` response.

   </details>